UmaTL/hachimi-site/docs/hachimi/getting-started-other.md

 ## Android

 ::: warning
 Hachimi cannot be used with these versions without root.
+Reminder that Global on Android is not supported.
 :::

 ::: danger